 1. The City of Bridges

-Brisbane River’s serpentine beauty is a City of Bridges, boasting more than 15 bridges that connect different parts of the city as they crisscross the Brisbane River.
+The Brisbane River runs like a serpentine through the City of Bridges, which boasts more than 15 bridges that connect different parts of the city as they crisscross the river.

-Or, you can stay beneath the bridge and grab a beer at Felons Barrel Hall (our choice) to take in the views of the water and city skyline.
+Our favourite reason to visit Story Bridge is to grab a beer at Felons Barrel Hall and enjoy the views of the water and city skyline.

 But what we love about Brisbane City is that it has embraced Green Bridges, which allow you to wander from one riverbank to the other without the traffic fumes.